Ghostly MobCreature 8

 Non-damaging effects with an area or that target all creatures in a certain proximity affect a troop normally if they affect the entire area occupied by the troop.
 If an effect has a smaller area or numbers of targets, it typically has no effect on the troop.
 However, if the effect can target at least four creatures or cover at least four squares in the troop, and if it would prevent its targets from acting, cause them to flee, or otherwise make them unable to function as part of the troop for a round or more, the troop loses loses a number of Hit Points equal to the amount required to bring it to the next threshold, removing 4 squares.
 If an effect would both deal damage and automatically cross a threshold due to incapacitating some of the creatures in the troop, apply the damage first.
 If the damage wasn't enough to cross a threshold on its own, then reduce the Hit Points to cross the threshold for the incapacitating effect.

-Clutching Hands One Action (divine, necromancy)
+Clutching Hands (divine, necromancy)to

 Frequency once per round